How to Get Your Alaska Insurance License (2026)

 What is the same-day dual exam deal in Alaska?

 Alaska allows candidates to take the Life exam and the Accident & Health exam on the same day at a Pearson VUE test center and pay only one $89 session fee for both.
-This is a significant savings — two separate exam sessions would cost $178.
+This is a state-specific scheduling note — two separate exam sessions would cost current fee.
 Note: this same-day deal is only available at Pearson VUE test centers, not for online proctored (OnVUE) sessions.
 Schedule both exams in the same session at pearsonvue.com/ak/insurance.

 How much does it cost to get an Alaska insurance license?